energicos/EBS_microfrontend_concept/docs/README.md

 ![Concept](img/concepts.png)

-### Shell
+### Shell Component

 The shell app is generated using [Vue CLI](https://cli.vuejs.org/) to avoid maintaining a custom project setup.

 The shell app uses the [EbsApp](../src/ebs-shell/src/micro-frontends/EbsApp.vue) component Vue.js component to render each micro-frontend and the [EventBus](../src/ebs-shell/src/micro-frontends/EventBus.js) to enable communication between micro-frontends.

 ![Shell](img/shell.mmd.svg)

 Currently, all the microfronts are rendered as normal components under the Shell app, who is going to be aware of which microfrontends need to be rendered.
 [See the folder](https://github.com/jelisejev/microfrontend_concept/tree/master/src/ebs-shell/src/components/apps).

+Every time you add a new component to the architecture, you'll need to add it to the shell component.

-Taking the Settings microfrontend component, which is an element under the left side menu, [this is the implementation from the perspective of the shell](https://github.com/jelisejev/microfrontend_concept/blob/master/src/ebs-shell/src/components/apps/SettingsApp.vue).
+Taking the Settings microfrontend component as an example, [this is the implementation from the perspective of the shell](https://github.com/jelisejev/microfrontend_concept/blob/master/src/ebs-shell/src/components/apps/SettingsApp.vue).

 ```vue
 <template>